deadlyvipers/dojo_rules/introduction.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* Hi, it's wdhays2 here.
+* Hi, it's wdhays2 here. my favorite code school link is http://gitreal.codeschool.com/levels/1.